 6.3 Should the Student defer enrolment in the Programme as per Condition 6.2 and should the Programme not be continued by the College such following academic year, the College’s liability to the Student will be limited to a refund of the applicable fees paid by the Student for the Programme less the €50 administrative fee referred to above.

-6.4 If the legally binding contract formed with the Student is deemed to be a Distance Contract, the Student shall have the right to cancel the contract if the Student gives notice of cancellation to Dublin Business School within the fourteen calendar day period beginning on the day following the day on which Dublin Business School received the Student’s Acceptance Form and/or Deposit or payment.
-If a Student exercises his or her right to cancel during this fourteen day period, he or she will receive a full refund of all amounts already paid by the Student less the cost of any services already performed by Dublin Business School before the end of the fourteen day period.
+6.4 If the legally binding contract formed with the Student is not made in person with the Student at the College’s premises (for example by exchange of e-mails), the Student shall have the right to cancel the contract if the Student gives notice of cancellation to the College within the fourteen calendar day period beginning on the day following the day on which the College received the Student’s Offer/Acceptance Form and/or payment of any fees.
+If a Student exercises his or her right to cancel during this fourteen day period, he or she will receive a full refund of all amounts already paid by the Student less the cost of any services already performed by the College (or, where applicable DBS Services) before the end of the fourteen day period.
 Specifically, where the Student has received any books or other materials as part of the Services, the Student must return and bear the cost of returning the books and materials to the following address: 13/14 Aungier Street, Dublin 2.

 The Student can notify the College at the following email address:

 or by post to Dublin Business School, 13/14 Aungier Street, Dublin 2

 7. Protection of Enrolled Learners (PEL)